rakhi786/MS_teams_clone_HUMM/README.md

 The agile methodology was achieved during this project in the following sprints:
 - SPRINT 1:
 In Sprint 1,I explored about the libraries,APIs and frameworks to be used in the project which  included:
--WebRTC which was used to enable Web application and site to capture and optionally stream audio and video media and to exchange arbitrary data between browsers without requiring an intermediary.
+   - WebRTC which was used to enable Web application and site to capture and optionally stream audio and video media and to exchange arbitrary data between browsers without requiring an intermediary.
    -Nodejs , express for wrting the server code and organizing the application -Socket io library for enabling a realtime, bi-directional communication between web clients and servers.

 - SPRINT 2 :
 In sprint 2,I had implemented a basic prototype which provided a start to the project using html and css.